-One great thing about running a small business from home is that you can surround yourself with sleeping dogs.
-It is lovely watching them settle down on their dog beds and fall into a deep and contented snooze.
-Our dogs average about 15 hours sleep a day: after a morning run and small breakfast they sleep from about 9am until 4pm each day and then settle down again in the evening.
-They do get up at lunchtime for a stretch and a couple of sardines.
-And they help out if the door bell rings and a delivery arrives.
-They shift around quite a lot on their dog beds and move around in their sleep, here are the 4 most common sleeping positions we've spotted:
+Ours sleep an average of 15 hours a day: after a morning run and breakfast they sleep on-and-off from about 9 until 4 each day, and nd then settle down again in the evening, after another walk and dinner.
+They do get up: at lunchtime for a stretch and a couple of sardines, and if the door bell rings.
+They also shift around and change position during their sleep, here are the 4 most popular sleeping positions we've spotted:

-Crouching Tiger: a light sleep on the front and hind legs, ready to spring into action if the door bell rings:
+Crouching Tiger = lying to the front, ready to spring into action if the door bell rings:

-The Ball: after turning around in circles and settling down, our dogs often start their sleep in this position, curled into a compact ball for warmth and security, with legs drawn in:
+The Ball = after turning around in circles and settling down, our dogs often start their sleep curled into a ball for warmth and security, with legs drawn in:

 The Slab: a deep and relaxed sleep, flat on the side with legs straight out: